Using the S.I.T. model to set marketing priorities and create focus.

 Expanding the S.I.T. model gives greater insight.

-Over a number of months, we have been looking into what the key priorities to organisations are.
+Over a number of months, we have been looking into what the key priorities of organisations are.
 We began this process by initially evaluating what they believe to be their most important priority: Strategy, Identity or Technology.

-From the exercise we undertook, using a sample of 73 organisations, we saw two-thirds of respondents were looking to focus on their Strategy and formulate a robust plan.
+From the exercise we undertook, using a sample of 73 organisations, two-thirds of respondents were looking to focus on their Strategy and formulate a robust plan.
 When asked to choose, 25% were looking at building on their Identity, whilst only a handful of respondents were looking at deploying Technology as their immediate priority.